superfly/docs/laravel/the-basics/databases.html.md

 <b>Get MySQL application's Fly .internal Address</b>

 Open your MySQL application's `fly.toml` as a reference, and from there get its [Fly .internal Address](/docs/laravel/the-basics/databases/#fly-internal-address).
-As an example, your MySQL Fly .internal Address would be `"mysql-app-name.internal"`, given a `fly.toml` configuration below:
+As an example, given a `fly.toml` configuration below, your MySQL Fly .internal Address should be `"mysql-app-name.internal"`:

 ```toml
 app = "mysql-app-name"